Alpha, California: Mining

 Contemporary accounts agree that Alpha was the site of a rich gold mining field.
-Miners could regularly make $20–50 a day.
+At times, miners could regularly make $20–50 a day.
 An early problem was a scarcity of water during the summer.
 This meant that the area was busy and populated during the winter but largely deserted during the summer.
 That gradually changed with the arrival of ditches and canals.
 The Buckeye Ditch was first, bringing water from nearby Scotchman Creek.
 It was followed by the Virginia Ditch, owned by Harbin and Cuthbertson, which brought water from the South Yuba, and the Omega Ditch.
 Finally, in January 1858, the South Yuba Canal arrived, bringing a substantial supply of water through an extensive and expensive series of flumes and ditches.
 With a reliable source of water, hydraulic mining soon blossomed.
-However, the mines quickly became depleted and by the mid 1860s, only Captain Merriman's mine was still operating.
+However, the mines quickly became depleted and by the mid-1860s, only Captain Merriman's mine was still operating.
 In the 1870s and early 1880s, some mining continued.
 Many of the sites were being worked by Chinese miners who were sifting through the tailing deposits to reclaim gold that had been missed.
 At the same time, the Alpha Hydraulic Mining Company, which had bought all the mining land around Alpha, continued hydraulic mining.
 That pretty much ended after the Woodruff v.
 North Bloomfield Gravel Mining Company court decision prohibited the discharge of mining debris into the South Yuba River or its tributaries.
 Some illegal mining continued, often by Chinese miners who were periodically arrested and fined for violating the Sawyer injunction.

+Lumbering

+The other important industry around Alpha was lumbering.
+In the 1850s, it had at least three sawmills: McWorthey's, Skillman's and Murdock's.
+Skillman's was located about 1 mile west of Alpha and burned in 1858 with a loss of 300,000 feet of lumber.
+Murdock's mill burned in 1859.
+It is not clear whether either mill was rebuilt.
+The sawmills provided Alpha with a readily source of lumber for home building which meant that unlike many gold rush towns, it was not full of canvas stores and buildings.
+As one historian put it, "board was cheaper than canvas."
+Later, the Towle Bros. built a narrow gauge railroad which ran from their base north of Alta to their sawmill about 2 miles south of Alpha.
+This gave Alpha an additional advantage, allowing supplies to be brought by rail from Alta, rather than by wagon from Nevada City.
+Lumbering operations continued well into the 20th century.